ParlaSpeech 3.0: Richly Annotated Spoken Parliamentary Corpora of Croatian, Czech, Polish, and Serbian: Use Case

 \subsection{Results}

 Statistical analysis revealed consistent patterns in the acoustic correlates of sentiment across all four parliaments, as presented in Table~\ref{tab:statistical_analysis}.
-At the speaker-average level, pitch (F0) and intensity emerged as the most robust indicators of sentiment, showing statistically significant differences (p < 0.0001) across all parliaments with mostly large effect sizes (correlation coefficients ranging from 0.878 to 0.994 for F0 and from 0.233 to 0.709 for intensity).
-At the instance level, both features remained statistically significant across all parliaments, though with low-to-moderate effect size (F0: RBC = 0.179---0.359; intensity: RBC = 0.052---0.178).
-Speech rate also demonstrated significant effects at the speaker level across all parliaments (p < 0.0001), with small-to-moderate effect sizes (RBC = 0.097---0.503) favoring faster articulation in negative utterances.
-However, at the instance level, only Croatian (p = 0.0001, RBC = 0.056) and Serbian (p = 0.0083, RBC = 0.070) maintained significance, while Czech (p = 0.181) and Polish (p = 0.385) did not show significant effects.
-In contrast, voice quality measures showed much less signal: jitter reached significance only in Croatian at the speaker level (p = 0.023, RBC = 0.112), while shimmer showed inconsistent effects, even producing negative correlations in some cases (Croatian: RBC = -0.304; Serbian: RBC = -0.223).
-While some consistency in jitter and shimmer values can be observed at the speaker-average level, any consistency disappears at the instance level, pointing to an overall weaker relationship between these two features and sentiment when compared to pitch, intensity, and speech rate.
+At the speaker-average level, pitch (F0) and intensity emerged as the most robust indicators of sentiment, showing statistically significant differences (p < 0.001) across all parliaments with mostly large effect sizes (RBC = 0.878--0.994 for F0 and RBC = 0.233--0.754 for intensity).
+At the instance level, both features remained statistically significant across all parliaments, though with low-to-moderate effect sizes (F0: RBC = 0.178--0.332; intensity: RBC = 0.052--0.204).
+Jitter showed consistent significance at the speaker-average level across all four parliaments (RBC = 0.244--0.536), always in the positive direction, indicating higher vocal perturbation in negative speech.
+At the instance level, jitter maintained significance in Croatian, Polish, and Serbian, but not Czech.
+Speech rate demonstrated significant effects at the speaker level in Croatian, Polish, and Serbian (RBC = 0.399--0.503), but not in Czech at either level.
+At the instance level, significance was maintained in the same three languages with small effect sizes (RBC = 0.046--0.072).
+In contrast, shimmer showed inconsistent effects: significant in Czech (RBC = +0.315) and Serbian (RBC = -0.413) but in opposite directions, and non-significant in Croatian and Polish, suggesting it reflects language- or speaker-specific variation rather than a systematic sentiment effect.
+At the instance level, shimmer was non-significant across all languages.